Underfloor heating blog

 It’s for these reasons that we developed TileFix®, our unique specialist overfloor system.
 TileFix® simply fits down and can be directly tiled over using normal flexible adhesive: no primers, no wood covering, no curing time, no hidden costs, and no delays.

-To prevent the tiles and tile joints cracking, TileFix® has a super high compressive strength of 500kPa – heavy industrial grade.
+To prevent the tiles and tile joints cracking, TileFix® has a super high compressive strength.
 By contrast, most overfloor panels systems range from 100 to 300kPa compressive strength, which is why additional ply layers are needed on top.

 TileFix® is a companion product to SlimFix®: you use SlimFix® where you have wood floors or carpet, and TileFix® for the tiled areas.
 TileFix® also comes in “low temp” and “normal” versions; and like its sister product, comes in 18mm and 25mm versions.